ogecko/alpaca-benro-polaris/docs/troubleshooting.md

 ![PuTTY Setup](images/abp-putty2.png)

 ### C5 - No Telnet/PuTTY communications with Polaris Wifi
-If you cannot see the raw communications scrolling in PuTTY from Troubleshooting Step C4, then there is a problem connunicating with your device independant of Alpaca Benro Polaris.
+If you cannot see the raw communications scrolling in PuTTY from Troubleshooting Step C4, then there is a problem communicating with your device that is independant of Alpaca Benro Polaris Software.
 * Check the Signal Strength of the Polaris WiFi hotspot at your ABP device.
 You may need to move the device running ABP closer to the Benro Polaris.
 * Check you are not running AntiVirus Software that may block open Wifi Connections
 * Check you do not have an IT or Windows policy blocking open Wifi Connections.